Funerals

 Payment

-Typically, the executor or another relative will pay for the funeral, and be later reimbursed by the estate once the executor has access to estate funds.
+More commonly, the executor or another relative will end up paying for the funeral, and be later reimbursed by the estate once the executor has access to estate funds.
 Alternately, you can try to get the service providers to agree to accept delayed payment directly from the estate.
 Whoever pays the funeral expenses should be reassured to know that in cases where the estate is insolvent (owes more than it is worth), the law gives paying these expenses a high priority, along with taxes and probate court fees.

 Veteran's Benefits: If the decedent was a veteran of the US military, you may be able to get financial assistance with the funeral, burial plot or other benefits.
 You can find information on the U.S. Department of Veterans Affairs Burial Benefits web page, or you can call Veterans Affairs at 1-800-827-1000 or your local veterans agency.
 See also Veterans.